hkdb/mycrypto/README.md

 ## CHANGELOG

+- 12/26/2021 - Added portfolio.conf and custom path to it in settings.conf to define default portfolio and coins
 - 12/24/2021 - Fixed terms
 - 12/24/2021 - Multiple features - v0.1.0
    - Changed variable type from struct to map to store api responses for scalability